CSCfi/csc-user-guide/FAQ.md

 ## How do I add definitions to the glossary / display definitions as tooltips?

 There is a file that contains acronym-definition pairs at [csc-overrides/assets/glossaries/hpc.md](csc-overrides/assets/glossaries/hpc.md).
 The pairs are in the format `*[Acronym]: Definition`.
+The `Acronym` part is case-sensitive, so if you'd add the definition `*[PCIe]: Peripheral Component Interconnect express`, instances of `PCIE` in the text would not get the tooltip (in this case the definition is correct, so text would have to be corrected).
 New pairs may be added to the file, or a new file may be created within the same directory.
 The new file must then be introduced in [mkdocs.yml](mkdocs.yml).
 An example is found in [the reference card](https://docs.csc.fi/ref#glossary).

+The glossary is also viewable as a page at [docs.csc.fi/glossary](https://docs.csc.fi/glossary/).

 ## How do I use the announcement bar?